c3n3/aitpi/README.md

 watcher = Watcher()

-# Here we add a consumer that will receive commands with ids 0,1,2,3,4, these ids are the sameconsume
+# Here we add a consumer that will receive commands with ids 0,1,2,3,4, these ids are the same
-# as defined in your registry json file.consume
+# as defined in your registry json file
 router.addConsumer([0,1,2,3,4], watcher)

 # We must first initialize our command registry before we can start getting input